Beaver dam: Bottomland

-Beaver dam analogue
+Analogs

 Humans sometimes build structures similar to beaver dams in streams, either to get the benefits of beaver dams in places without beavers, or to encourage beavers to settle in a particular area.
 These are often called "beaver dam analogs" (BDA) although other names are also used.
 When the goal is to attract beavers, sometimes the site is unsuitable in its present condition, such as being too eroded for beavers to build a dam in their usual way.
 BDA builders may use construction techniques beyond the beaver's capabilities, such as driving wooden posts into the stream bed to brace horizontal branches that would otherwise be washed away.
 The hope is that beavers who wander by or are brought in will choose to live there and take over construction and maintenance of the dam.